 What is MATS?

 MATS is a Metropolitan Planning Organization, or MPO.
-An MPO is a committee, with staff, responsible for planning Federally funded transportation projects within a "Metropolitan Area."
-In the case of MATS, this area includes all of Midland County, the City of Auburn and Williams Charter Township in Bay County, and that area in Tittabawassee Township within the 2010 Federally Designated Midland Urbanized Area (Freeland area).
+An MPO is a committee, with staff, responsible for planning Federally funded transportation projects within an urbanized area, also called a "Metropolitan Area."
+In the case of MATS, this area includes all of Midland County, the City of Auburn and Williams Charter Township in Bay County, and Tittabawassee Township in Saginaw County.
 Transportation planning must be a continuous, cooperative, and comprehensive process (the 3C’s) designed to involve all users of the system, such as businesses, community groups, environmental organizations, the traveling public, freight operators, and the general public, through a proactive public participation process.

 What MATS Does